 The plant dies and collapses, finalizing the corn life cycle.

-Use Crop Monitoring to easily define each corn growth stage based on the NDVI measurements.
+Use EOSDA Crop Monitoring to easily define each corn growth stage based on the NDVI measurements.

 The purpose of land preparation for corn is to create favorable conditions for its growth and development and to provide optimal water, air, and nutrient content in the soil.
 That is why, activities should be aimed at meeting all the necessary requirements.
 The tillage should ensure:

 - The necessary elimination of compaction in the arable layer and in the subsoil to provide conditions for roots penetration